raacker/raacker.github.io_backup/about.md

 <p class="message">
-  Hello from S. Korea!
+  Greeting from South Korea!
 My Name is Heongyeom Kim.
 You can call me Haven.
+  Open Source, Raspberry Pi, Vim and geek of Linux.
 </p>

-Open Source, 22 years old, majoring Computer Science & Engineering and geek of terminal.
+I'm majoring in Computer Science & Engineering in Korea.
+It's my last year of the university life.
+So excited but worried about my future too!

-I really love to study computer and new things.
+I really love to talk with people from other countries.
+That's why I've been doing penpal for more than 8 years.
+Love to use English and learn new cultures!

-Currently, I'm working on my own vim automate setting and trying to contribute on [neovim](https://github.com/neovim/neovim).
+Mostly, I took a part of a leader in a group, even a single project team.
+I learned a lot of important things from that and I'm using it as my special skill.

+Really love to make a funny things with my raspberry pi.
+It's like a upgraded Lego!

 Feel free to help me out or ask me.

 This blog built in [Jekyll](http://jekyllrb.com), theme for [Hyde](http://hyde.getpoole.com) Originally, made by [@mdo](https://twitter.com/mdo).